dotnet/AspNetCore.Docs/aspnetcore/getting-started.md

 2. Create a new .NET Core project.

-   On macOS and Linux, open a terminal window.
-On Windows, open a command prompt.
+   Open a command shell.
 Enter the following command:

     ```terminal
     dotnet new webapp -o aspnetcoreapp